 “In the 1990s I was immobilised by a serious back injury.
 This led me to explore how to modify yoga techniques with my knowledge of osteopathy and shiatsu and devise a self-healing practice.
 It also became valuable learning to use with clients and eventually led me into yoga therapy.”

-"After taking some short courses in self-hypnosis I became fascinated with the mind, how we use [and misuse] it and the parallels between yoga psychology and hypnotherapy.
-I really do believe the only thing that limits us is our own mind"
+“After taking some short courses in self-hypnosis, I became fascinated with the mind, how we use [and misuse] it and the parallels between yoga psychology and hypnotherapy.
+I learned that in truth, the only thing that limits us is our own mind”

-She completed an advanced Clinical Hypnotherapy training with the late Gill Boyne, followed by a Cognitive Hypnotherapy and NLP Diploma with the Quest Institute in 2009.
+She completed a Clinical Hypnotherapy training in 2003, with the late Gill Boyne, followed by a Cognitive Hypnotherapy and NLP Diploma with the Quest Institute in 2009.
 She has since returned to Quest for their Master Practitioner training.

-Over the years Anna's work has gradually evolved into a style of yoga therapy, which combines the various strands of her training and experience.
+Over the years Anna’s work has gradually evolved into a style of yoga therapy / hypnotherapy which combines the various strands of her training and experience.
 She still continues to study and train in India, the USA and UK and has lately completed further training courses in Trauma Sensitive Yoga and Past Life Regression.

-"I now view myself more as a guide, teaching people tools to help them find, for themselves, more ease, joy and meaning in life – which is far more successful, fascinating and rewarding than trying to 'fix' them ever was."
+“I now view myself more as a guide, teaching client tools to help them find their own way to healing, ease, joy and meaning in life – which I find more successful and rewarding than trying to ‘fix’ people.”

 She was one of the founders of the Yoga Campus yoga therapy diploma course, served as a board member and clinic supervisor for 7 years and continues to teach on the course and supervise case studies.

-As part of her continuing studies, in 2020 Anna completed a Master Practitioner Certificate with the Quest Institute and a Past Life Regression training with Stephen Burgess.
+As part of her continuing studies, Anna more recently completed a Master Practitioner Certificate with Trevor Sylvester of the Quest Institute and a Past Life Regression training with Stephen Burgess.